zixinz990/quaternion-mpc/README.md

 - `falling_cat`: Quaternion MPC for quadruped airborne attitude control.
 - `humanoid`: Quaternion MPC and Euler MPC for MIT humanoid balancing control.

-**September 25, 2024: working on fine-tuning, updating spider_dog branch, removing unnecessary code, and editing README.**
+**September 28, 2024: working on fine-tuning Quaternion MPC, updating spider_dog branch, removing unnecessary code, and editing README.**

 # Installation

 - Run in [Ubuntu 20.04](https://releases.ubuntu.com/focal/).
 - Make sure [git](https://git-scm.com/) and [ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) have been installed properly.
-- Necessary dependencies are installed using the bash script [install.bash](https://github.com/RoboticExplorationLab/legged_mpc_control/blob/main/install.bash).
+- Necessary dependencies are installed using the bash script `install.bash`.

-All you need to do is enter the following commands (if you are using other shells, such as zsh, please modify the commands and [install.bash](https://github.com/RoboticExplorationLab/legged_mpc_control/blob/main/install.bash) script accordingly):
+All you need to do is enter the following commands (if you are using other shells, such as zsh, please modify the commands and `install.bash` script accordingly):
 ```
 cd PATH_TO_YOUR_CATKIN_WORKSPACE/src
 git clone https://github.com/zixinz990/quaternion-mpc.git